xiaoling/aida/README.md

 * `GRAPH`: CocktailPartyDisambiguationSettings
 * `GRAPH-KORE`: CocktailPartyKOREDisambiguationSettings

 The output will be an HTML file with annotated mentions, linking to the corresponding Wikipedia page.
+It also contains the IDs of the entities in the entity repository used.

 ## Input Format